Agon – Review

-This is going to be a review of Agon, the most recent RPG from designers John Harper and Sean Nittner, but first I would like to think a little bit about how RPGs are reviewed.
+This is a review of Agon, the most recent RPG from designers John Harper and Sean Nittner.
+Before we get to that I would like to think a little bit about how RPGs are reviewed.
 It struck me recently how one sided RPG reviews are.
 They come in two main flavours:

 - I’ve read this and here is my opinion

 - I’ve read and run this as a GM, here is my opinion

 I honestly don’t think much of the first type of review, as it isn’t very useful to the consumer.
 It’s a product review that doesn’t really tell us how it plays.

 The second type is more useful but it is limited by the role the critic has assumed, in this case that of the GM.
 GM’s tend to be the purchasers of books in a group so this is a useful review for them.
 I’ve written this type of review.

 What we don’t see in RPG reviews as much as I think we should is how a game feels to play from the point of view of a player.
 As the RPG population grows we are bringing more and more new players to the fold, but we talk about games mostly from the point of view of how they are run.
 That should change, and I’d like to try to write from that perspective now.
 I’ve run Agon once, but most of my experience of it is over a multi-session campaign that has just wrapped up.
 This was run by the excellent Gaz from The Smart Party

 Let me now take you on an epic journey amongst islands of mystery, intrigue, and danger.
 Let us gather round a fire and tell tales of tragic heroes, dark magicks, and capricious deities.
 We start on the ocean.